hucker/frist/README.md

 ### Inclusive `thru` helper

 Frist also provides a helper available on the compact `UnitNamespace` properties (for example `cal.mon`, `cal.day`, `biz.biz_day`) named `thru`.
-The `thru` method uses inclusive end semantics which is convenient for human-readable ranges such as "Mon thru Fri" where the end is part of the range.
+The `thru` method uses inclusive end semantics which is convenient for human-readable ranges such as "Mon thru Fri" where the end unit is part of the range.

 - `*.in_` methods and the main API use half-open intervals: `start <= value < end`. - `*.thru(start, end)` is inclusive on the end: it returns True when `start <= value <= end`.

 Implementation note: `thru` is implemented as a thin ergonomic adapter that forwards to the canonical half-open `in_*` methods by advancing the exclusive end by one unit.
 For example `cal.month.thru(-2, 0)` is equivalent to `cal.month.in_(-2, 1)` (the inclusive end `0` becomes exclusive `1`).
-This keeps the core API canonical while offering a more natural English-style `thru` surface for consumers.
+This keeps the core API canonical while offering a more natural English-style `thru` surface for users.

 Examples: